algotecture/algotecture.net/essay/DigitalArchitectonics_1.md

 They're also strong arguments.
 There's the Verhulst's learning curve, which will curb Moore's exponential growth arising from categorical false assumptions that are made too hastily.
 I do not believe in singularity à la Kurzweil file that computers will take over.
 I do not follow the idea of an AGI = artificial general intelligence.
 I cannot understand the big data centres worth 10s of billions bought by nuclear plants just to meet the capacity of the human brain.
-Something else categorically wrong for reasons beyond technology?
+Something else categorically wrong for reasons beyond technology.

 Or what is about to claim that five AGI is will be enough for our planet?
 Is it even possible to lock up intelligence?
 Artificial intelligence is global and symbolic and it will be distributed.